It Pays to Study Languages!

 The Renee Copeland Memorial Award was established to honor the memory of Renee Copeland, a longtime professor of English as a Second Language and French.
 The award recognizes the academic achievements of F-1 Visa students who are in need of help financially.
 Recipients must have completed at least two of the following courses: ESL 33A, 33B, English 1A and demonstrate good character and a good academic record at PCC.

-The Linguistics Honors and Scholarship is awarded faculty selection.
+The Linguistics Scholarship is awarded faculty selection.
 Criteria: Compare overall GPA, GPA in Linguistics courses, the number of Linguistics courses a student has taken and preference given to Linguistics majors.